 - Research and choose a Houston moving company.
 Confirm that your moving company is licensed and insured by verifying their Department of Transportation number (also referred to as a DOT number).

 Deciding what you will take to your new time is important.
 Before you can decide how many boxes you will need and before packing it is necessary to decide what items you wish to discard, donate or sell.
 Think of those special or oversized items and how you wish to transport them.
 If you haven’t already, advise your movers of these details so they can prepare for them.

 - Plan a garage sale for your things.

 - Begin to drop off your donation items.

 - Request time off work for moving day.

-- Do you have fragile or large items.
-Plan how you will transport item like guns, pianos, fine art, safes.
+- Do you have fragile or large items?
+Plan how you will transport items like guns, pianos, fine art, and safes.
 Make sure the movers you hire are qualified to move special items.
 Be sure to verify their qualifications.

 - If you’re moving cross country, have your vehicles serviced.
 The last thing you want is to deal with a breakdown mid-move!